xd003/easyclone/README.md

 * Easy one command installation from scratch does everything
 * Linux along with termux supported
 * Dynamic generation of rclone config before each operation so no need to create any config manually
+* Ability to use bookmark for frequently used folder_ids for convenience
 * Easy one word execution to invoke script

 # How to install / update